 Go shopping and stock up on frozen and canned foods like green beans, broccoli, berries, and other fruits and vegetables.
 You may save money, and they will last much longer.

-There are some companies that will provide you with ready-made keto meals, but they also come with a high price tag.
+Some companies will provide you with ready-made keto meals but also have a high price tag.

 Instead, set aside a day to bulk prep two or three meals and pop them in the freezer in single portions; this way, you can buy ingredients in bulk, keeping the cost down and saving yourself time throughout the week.